-- Offer it for the entire contract year; - Offer it uniformly to all plan members; - Maintain the privacy and confidentiality of enrollee records in accordance with all applicable statues and regulations; - Comply with all applicable relevant fraud and abuse laws, including the anti-kickback statute and prohibition on inducements to beneficiaries; - Not price the VAIS in the plan bid; - Not use any Medicare program dollars to offer the VAIS; and - Not offer it to non-plan members, for example, dependents and spouses of plan members.
+- Offers it for the entire contract year; - Offers it uniformly to all plan members;

+- Maintains the privacy and confidentiality of enrollee records in accordance with all applicable statues and regulations; - Compliesy with all applicable relevant fraud and abuse laws, including the antikickback statute and prohibition on inducements to beneficiaries; - Not price the VAIS in the plan bid; - Not incur a non-administrative cost - • - Not use any Medicare program dollars to offer the VAIS; - When offering VAIS, cClearly include a disclaimer that the VAIS is not a part of the plan's benefits; and and - Not offer it to non-plan members, for example, dependents and spouses of plan members.

-Note that although VAIS is not submitted in PBPs and not reviewed during the CMS annual bid review, CMS reserves the right to review a plan's VAIS on audit or in response to complaints related to VAIS.
+Note that although VAIS is not submitted in PBPs and not reviewed during the CMS annual bid review, CMS reserves the right to may review a plan's VAIS inon its audit of the plan or in response to enrollee complaints related to the VAIS.